 Ensuring data security is an utmost priority for the University of Chicago.
-In the case that the partner prefers to give us data rather than access to their computer system, we take several steps to ensure the data remain secure.
+In the case that the partner prefers to give us data rather than access to their computer and data systems, we take a series of steps to ensure the data remain secure.
 The following measures are considered industry standard and are followed by large tech companies and other industry players across the world.

 Data obtained from the partner organization are placed in a secure data center by University of Chicago staff.
 Partners have mailed encrypted hard drives and sent data through encrypted connections (SFTP).
 Various data encryption technologies including 3DES IPsec VPN, Secure Sockets Layer (SSL), Transport Layer Security (TLS), and digital certificates are used to protect transmission of and access to data and systems used for analysis.
 Datasets are not stored on local computers or other devices and will remain on file servers in the secured environment at all times.
 Credentials for the hard drive or connection are shared separately and securely.